 Note: I’ve included different options for you to try.
 I’ve played around with all of these tools.
 They’re all pretty good.
 Find one that works for you.

-The best resume tools I’ve found
+Other resume tools I’ve found

-Kickresume makes it easy to create a resume and cover letter.
+Kickresume also makes it easy to create a resume and cover letter.
 It also has a tool to create a really simple online website.

 Already have a LinkedIn profile?
 Use Standard Resume to turn that info into a resume.

 Build a one-page personal website with Resume Builder.
 Easy to use.

 Canva, a free design tool that I use all the time, also has a collection of resume templates.
 You can customize their templates for free with icons, fonts, and a few backgrounds.

 The tool Planted sends you job postings in new fields.
 The goal is to land you in a non-technical role (such as a marketing coordinator at a start-up) that doesn’t require previous experience.
 Once you’re planted in a company, you can start to grow and evolve into a better position.